USS Dewey Damage Control Drill

-Chief Damage Controlman Michael Lee, from Lawton, Oklahoma, instructs Damage Controlman Fireman Kyley Sykes, from Clarksville, Tennessee, how to operate a thermal image camera during a damage control drill aboard the Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105) in the Philippine Sea, Feb.
-07. Dewey is forward-deployed and assigned to Commander, Task Force 71/ Destroyer Squadron (DESRON) 15, the Navy's largest DESRON and the U.S. 7th Fleet's principal surface force.
+Executive Officer, Cmdr.
+NIcholas Maruca, from Manassas, Virginia, activates a navy battle fogger in preparation for a damage control drill aboard the Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105) in the Philippine Sea, Feb.
+08. Dewey is forward-deployed and assigned to Commander, Task Force 71/ Destroyer Squadron (DESRON) 15, the Navy's largest DESRON and the U.S. 7th Fleet's principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Ryre Arciaga)

 |Date Taken: